 Keep the property well maintained.
 If you want good tenants who will stay long term and who pay their rent on time, do your part to keep them.
 Deal with maintenance issues quickly.
 Make repairs as necessary.
 Upgrade appliances or at least ensure the ones you provide are in good working order.
 Respond to your tenants’ calls quickly, or if you can’t be sure they know you’ll be unavailable for awhile.

-Being a good landlord will go a long in way in developing lasting relationships with your tenants, which will in turn, help you keep them in your property longer.
+Being a good landlord will go a long way in developing lasting relationships with your tenants, which will, in turn, help you keep them in your property longer.
 Often a tenant and landlord relationship can turn an average tenant into a great one simply because they want to keep that relationship intact.
 So what does that look like you ask?
 Check out this helpful infographic from Fortune Builders for ways you can become a better Edmonton landlord.

 Even in the good times, never mind the rough economic patch we’re in, it’s important to do all you can to AVOID facing the difficulty of paying the mortgage out of your own pocket.
 That applies just as much to a real estate investing professional as it does to the average renter.
 These simple tips can help as you work to develop lasting, longterm, rent paying tenants to keep your properties bringing in the income you need every month.